cncf/wg-serverless/whitepapers/serverless-overview/README.md

 * The developer gets automated scaling based on demand/workload.

-* Leverages a new "pay-as-you-go" cost model that charges only for the time code is actually running.
+* Leverages a new "pay-as-you-go" cost model that charges only for the time code is running.

 * OS, runtime, and even container lifecycle is completely abstracted (serverless).

 * Better fit for emerging event-driven and unpredictable workloads involving IoT, data, messages.

-* Typically stateless, immutable and ephemeral deployments.
+* Typically, stateless, immutable, and ephemeral deployments.
 Each function runs with a specified role and well-defined/limited access to resources.

 * Middleware layers will get tuned/optimized, will improve application performance over time.